carlosgalvez-nan/docker-ireport/README.md

 ## Create and Run the container

-Next, you’ll add create the container .
+Next, youâ€™ll add create the container .

 1. Execute the shell script **$ bash ireport.sh**.